dbaba2011/AirBnB_clone_1/web_static/README.md

-This directory contains the html and css for the airbnb clone
+The directory comprises only  the html and css of the airbnb clone project